QMSTR/web/content/blog/qmstr-newsletter-8.md

 0.1.
 In sprint #4 we defined the analysis API, which was a dependency for the reporting API.
 Both are defined as gRPC interfaces to the master.
-This makes module-side implementations in different programming languages a possibility, since modules always are run as separate processes by the master.
+This makes module-side implementations in different programming languages a possibility, since modules always run as separate processes by the master.

 Keeping the administrative effort to run a build in Quartermaster low and simple is a key goal for us.
 With the flexibility of the phased workflow toolchain comes some setup effort to configure how the modules (running in separate processes) communicate with the master.
-This may sound simple enough for now, however to scale larger Quartermaster deployments, it may be necessary for the modules to run distributed over different machines.
-Or, depending on the build environment, the whole Quartermaster deployment could run in a Kubernetes cluster and execute the modules in nodes.
+This may sound simple enough for now.
+However to scale larger Quartermaster deployments, it may be necessary for the modules to run distributed over different machines.
+Or, depending on the build environment, the whole Quartermaster deployment could in the future run in a Kubernetes cluster and execute the modules in nodes.
 Quartermaster is prepared for such scenarios.
 To simplify the client side setup, this sprint introduced a first version of "easy mode", a simple command line tool that when used to run a build step, automatically sets up the process environment so that the build step knows how to communicate.

     > qmstr make